Score a K-12 AI tool against the Forensic Read™.

 The contract exhibit that specifies what personal data may be processed by a vendor on behalf of a customer, under what terms, with what safeguards, and with what limitations on reuse.
 In K-12 procurement, typically the document operationalizing the vendor's FERPA posture and specific commitments around student data.

 An input that, if answered with the worst-state option, automatically triggers a Flag verdict regardless of how the remaining inputs are answered.
-The Scorer has three dealbreakers: training-use of inputs (data), school official designation (FERPA), and under-13 age gate (COPPA).
+The Scorer has four dealbreakers: training-use of inputs and input classification (data), school official designation (FERPA), and under-13 age gate (COPPA).

 A user's or administrator's ability to trigger the removal of stored content.
 Self-serve deletion completes through the product interface.
 By-request deletion requires emailing the vendor.
 Absence of either is worst-state.